Introduction to U.S. loans

 Appeals must be:

-- Submitted in writing to the FAAO's Manager or US Loan Advisor (by appointment ONLY) by the date specified in the Student Loan Denied notification letter.
+- Submitted in writing to the FAAO's Manager and/or US Loan Advisor by the date specified in the Student Loan Denied notification letter.

 - You must submit documentation that supports your unusual or extraordinary situation (i.e. death of a family member is supported by a death certificate).
 In addition, your statement must include a specific plan for your academic recovery.